-To test the estimated fair value of the Company's CGUs, we performed audit procedures that included, among others, assessing methodologies and testing the significant assumptions discussed above and the underlying data used by the Company in its analysis.
-We assessed the historical accuracy of management's estimates and projections by (i) comparing them to actual and obtaining appropriate explanations for the differences (ii) examining and challenging management's support for the current estimates and projections (iii) comparing them to industry and economic trends and (iv) evaluating whether changes to the Company's business model, customer base or product mix and other factors would significantly affect the projected financial information and, thus the fair value of the CGUs that would result from changes in the assumptions, focusing on the projected compound annual growth rates and weighted average cost of capital, mainly.
+To test the estimated value in use and fair value of the Company's CGUs, we performed audit procedures that included, among others, assessing methodologies and testing the significant assumptions discussed above and the underlying data used by the Company in its analysis.
+We assessed the historical accuracy of management's estimates and projections by (i) comparing management's projections to actual and obtaining appropriate explanations for the differences (ii) examining and challenging management's support for the current estimates and projections (iii) comparing them to industry and economic trends and (iv) evaluating whether changes to the Company's business model, customer base or product mix and other factors would significantly affect the projected financial information and, thus the value in use of the CGUs that would result from changes in the assumptions, focusing on the projected compound annual growth rates and weighted average cost of capital, mainly.
 We also involved our valuation specialist to assist in the evaluation of the significant assumptions and methodology used by the Company.